ChinonyeremGit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 2 is to display the content of /etc/passwd
 Task 3 will display the content of two files with the cat command Task 4 will display the last 10 lines of a file
+Task 5 will print the first 10 lines of a file